pwr/KSP/docs/security.md

 Kindle to KSP communication
 ---------------------------

-While, technically, you can use HTTP for the Kindle--KSP connection, doing so is **very unsafe**.
+While, technically, you can use HTTP for the Kindle to KSP connection, doing so is **very unsafe**.

 Even if you only use your Kindle in your home, the WiFi connection can be sniffed and highly sensitive information gathered from there -- including your device client certificate, which is sent by Amazon in API calls dealing with